ehgeraldo/Rossmann_Store_Sales/README.md

 Using Boruta algorithms to select the most signiﬁcant attributes for training the model.

 #  Step 08.
 Machine Learning Modelling:
-Test different Machine Learning models and select the one with the best performance in prediction sales according to the selected attributes.
+Test different Machine Learning models (Linear and Non-Linear) and select the one with the best performance in prediction sales according to the selected attributes.